fireeye/brocapi/README.md

 ## Brocapi
-HTTP API for mass processing PCAPs through Bro IDS and submitting the resulting logs to a syslog server.
+HTTP API for mass processing PCAPs through Bro IDS, tagging, and submitting the resulting logs to a syslog server.

 ## Overview
 Brocapi consists of two parts: